 15-16 Market Street, EDINBURGH, EH1 1DE

 There's been a dining inn on this site close to the Royal Mile and the Scottish National Gallery since at least 1823.
 As such it's the oldest food-inn in Edinburgh, and it proudly continues to offer top-quality Scottish sourced produce.
-The building may be 400 years old and is apparently named from an old language once spoken in northeast Scotland, mainly Aberdeenshire.
+The building may be 400 years old and is apparently named from an old language once spoken in north east Scotland, mainly Aberdeenshire.
 Award-winning Scottish beers are the mainstay here, including brews from Caledonian and micros like Cairngorm, while real whisky-cask cider comes from Dunbar.
 Public rooms include a ground-floor bar, and a wine bar and bistro upstairs.
 In these pleasantly informal surroundings, a wide choice of fresh, locally sourced food is prepared by the chefs on site.
-Favourite starters include Cullen skink, or smoked salmon with capers.
-Mains from the chef's specials range could be haggis, neeps and tatties in light whisky juice, or home-made shepherd's pie topped with Isle of Mull cheddar cheese mash.
-Seafood is delivered fresh each morning; look for haddock fillet fried in pub-made beer batter.
+Favourite starters include Cullen skink; local mussels; and haggis bon bons.
+Mains could be grilled veal T-bone; crab risotto; home-made shepherd's pie; or baked vegetable gratin.
+Seafood is delivered fresh each morning; look for hake fillet with chervil crushed potatoes.

 Tel: 0131 225 1084